 After being out for 20 or 30 minutes, you notice something up ahead of you—a dark, curvy line on the trail.
 Chances are your amygdala fires up a bit, warning you of a potential threat.
 (It could be a poisonous snake!)
 You feel your heart beat a little faster and your muscles tense a bit.
 Maybe your chest feels a little tight.
 What you end up doing next is crucial when it comes to anxiety.

 In addition to A) scanning the environment for potential threats and B) releasing adrenaline in order to prepare you to fight or flee if it is in fact a threat, your amygdala has an error correction mechanism built in that allows it to learn when it has correctly or incorrectly flagged something as dangerous.
 This mechanism is to watch how you respond to the potential threat and use your behavior to either confirm or deny its initial threat assessment.
-Specifically it watches to see whether you try to avoid or approach the potentially dangerous thing.
+Specifically, it watches to see whether you try to avoid or approach the potentially dangerous thing.

 If you avoid the thing the amygdala singled out as a danger—by either fighting it or running away from it—you are engaging in Fear Learning.
 In effect, you’re telling your amygdala, “Yes, that thing you thought was dangerous is a genuine threat to my safety and survival.
 Remember it for next time and shoot me up with lots of adrenaline so I can run away faster.”

 If you choose to try to avoid the potential threat—in this case running away from the dark line back down the trail—your anxiety goes down initially because the perceived threat is eliminated.
-But your amygdala interprets this action as confirmation that it’s initial assessment of the potential threat was accurate and that it is an actual threat—that dark curvy lines on hiking trails are really dangerous!
+But your amygdala interprets this action as confirmation that its initial assessment of the potential threat was accurate and that it is an actual threat—that dark curvy lines on hiking trails are really dangerous!
 Consequently, your long-term levels of anxiety around hiking actually start to increase now.
 The next time you go hiking your amygdala will be even more on the lookout for dangerous snakes in the form of dark curvy lines and that much faster to trigger a fight or flight response.

 Pretty soon, you’re likely to start going on less adventurous hikes and possibly just avoiding hiking all together because just the thought of a hike triggers so much anxiety.
 And each time you constrict your range of activities, you’re teaching your amygdala that hiking is an extremely dangerous activity.
 Before you know it, you’ve got a snake/hiking phobia or panic disorder because you’re afraid that hiking will cause too much anxiety and cause you to have a heart attack in response.
 Yikes!

 To sum up, Fear Learning occurs when, through your behavior, you confirm your amygdala’s initial assessment of threat by trying to avoid or eliminate the potentially dangerous and frightening thing.
-Of course, often times Fear Learning is a good thing.
-If a there truly is danger present in a situation, you want your amygdala to remember it.
-But anxiety develops when the Fear Learning process is applied to things that may look or feel dangerous but in reality are not.
+Of course, oftentimes Fear Learning is a good thing.
+If there truly is a danger present in a situation, you want your amygdala to remember it.
+But anxiety develops when the Fear Learning process is applied to things that may look or feel dangerous but in reality, are not.